 Electric fireplaces are also unique because they can be used year-round to ensure you use it more frequently, whether it’s hot or cold outside.
 This type of fireplace is more versatile because you can shut the heating element off if you want to enjoy the beautiful flame effects.
 You can turn the infrared heater on in the middle of the summer to enjoy the entertainment of the dancing flames without making it warmer inside the building.
 Many models also allow you to only turn on the heating system without using the flame effects if you prefer.

 Perhaps one of the main reasons so many consumers are attracted to this type of fireplace is the cozy touch it adds to the home.
 You can create a soothing and inviting environment with a fireplace that emits a warm glow in the room.
-It’ll make it easier to unwind and feel more at ease at the end of a long day with a feature that makes the house feel like a home.
+It’ll make it easier to unwind and relax at the end of a long day with a feature that makes the house feel like a home.

-Additionally, there’s less heat loss with an electric fireplace because 100 percent of the heat produced is used and is released into the room.
+Additionally, an electric fireplace has less heat loss because 100 percent of the heat produced is used and released into the room.
 Wood-burning fireplaces lose an average of 80 percent of their heat and require leaving a window open for proper ventilation, making the room feel colder.
 Gas fireplaces also lose 30 to 40 percent of heat, causing a spike in an electric bill and less energy efficiency.

-Renters can also enjoy this fireplace because it’s portable and doesn’t need to be installed in a wall.
-You can make an investment in the product and enjoy taking it with you to your new home without leaving it behind.
+Renters can also enjoy an electric fireplace because it’s portable and doesn’t need to be installed in a wall.
+You can make an investment in the product and enjoy taking it with you to your new home with you.
 The compact size also allows it to fit in smaller rooms, condos, and apartments to ensure renters can also take advantage of the same benefits of a fireplace that homeowners enjoy.